whathappenedman/test/experiments/avif/readme.md

-takes 1 sec on 5600x for default with 8 threads on 16thread hetzner x3 thats gonna be 1mil a day thats supports 60k users. dont need to worry ever.
+takes 1 sec on 5600x for default with 8 threads (4 core??)
+on 16thread hetzner x3 thats gonna be 1mil a day thats supports 60k users. dont need to worry ever.